guardian/membership-frontend/README.md

 When building new components break them down into fragments and include them in the pattern library.

-# Images

-## SVGs

-Running the grunt task `shell:svgencode` will automatically base64 encode files in `assets/svgs` and create a class and mixin for each one in a generated SCSS file.
-The classes/mixins are named `icon-<filename without extension>`.

-### Adding new SVGs

-When adding new SVGs to the `assets/svgs` directory run the file through [SVGO](https://github.com/svg/svgo) first to optimise it.
-For Mac users there is an app for doing this: [SVGO GUI](https://github.com/svg/svgo-gui)

 # Updating AMIs

 We use [packer](http://www.packer.io) to create new AMIs, you can download it here: http://www.packer.io/downloads.html.
 To create an AMI, you must set `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` as described above.

 ## Building